souravs17031999/CDA-AWS-DVA-C02/README.md

 - Optimistic locking is a strategy to ensure that the client-side item that you are updating (or deleting) is the same as the item in Amazon DynamoDB.
 If you use this strategy, your database writes are protected from being overwritten by the writes of others
 - each item has an attribute that acts as a version number.
 If you retrieve an item from a table, the application records the version number of that item.
 You can update the item, but only if the version number on the server side has not changed.
 - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/da46a68e-b675-4a9c-8a1d-47338995d1c4)
+- The version number associated with the record must also be sent when clients request data.
+- Whenever the client modifies the data item, the version number present on the client side must be the same as the item's version number present in the table item.
+- If it is the same, it means that no other user has changed the record, allowing the write to go through.
+- However, if the version numbers are different, it's likely that another user has already updated the record, causing DynamoDB to reject your write by throwing the exception - `ConditionalCheckFailedException`.
+You can retrieve the item again (with newly updated data) and retry your update when this happens.

 **DAX (DynamoDB Accelerator)**
 - ![image](https://github.com/souravs17031999/CDA-AWS-DVA-C02/assets/33771969/fa239a53-1267-42ac-b1dc-45fd2bf5e036)